-When giving the deposit, ensure you get a receipt and ensure that the tenancy begins and you are given the keys.
-For example, if you give a deposit but do not sign a lease, letting agreement or do not agree the terms of the proposed letting and the tenancy does not begin for a number of days, if something happens that you do not move into the dwelling, then in general a tenancy has not been created and you may be at risk of losing your deposit and a dispute in relation to this typically would be outside of the RTB jurisdiction.
+When giving the deposit, ensure you get a receipt and ensure that the tenancy begins and you are given the keys. or example, if you give a deposit but do not sign a lease, or do not agree the terms of the proposed letting and, if something happens that prevents you moving into the dwelling, then a tenancy has not been created.
+In this scenario you may be at risk of losing your deposit and a dispute in relation to this typically would be outside of the RTB jurisdiction.
 This will mean you will have to go to court to seek the return of your deposit.
 However, if you have signed a lease or letting agreement or the letting terms have been agreed and keys handed over a tenancy has been created even before you move into the dwelling.